 A single router is seldom enough for a large house.
-The moment you step out of the router's range, you will experience signal drops and a slow connection.
+The moment you step out of the router’s range, you will experience signal drops and a slow connection.
 If you have a large house, investing in a mesh Wi-Fi system makes the most sense.
-These routers help spread the Wi-Fi network evenly throughput your house and lets you have a seamless connection to the internet.
+These routers help spread the Wi-Fi network evenly throughout your house and let you have a seamless connection to the internet.
 So, be it playing your favorite legal drama or downloading a massive game on your PS4, you can do them without worrying about the speed.

 So, if you are in the market looking for the best mesh Wi-Fi routers for large homes, here are our recommendations.
 Let’s get started without any delay.

 - Here are the best wall plug-in Wi-Fi range extenders

 - Looking for a portable USB Wi-Fi adapter?
 Here’s the list

 If your house is around 3,800 square feet and you own a range of Google smart home products, it makes sense to get the Google Nest Wi-Fi system.
 This is a Wi-Fi 5 system and delivers a solid performance amongst its peers.
 And since it’s a Google product, you needn’t worry about the device’s looks.
 They look inconspicuous, and the odds are that they will blend in nicely.

 The basic package includes a router and a satellite.
 While the router covers around 2,200 square feet, the satellite covers around 1,600 square feet.
 If you want to go a step further, you can check out the bundle.

 The highlight of the Google Nest Wi-Fi is its optimization.
 You can prioritize devices on the network.
 So, if you do not want to see the annoying buffer icon while streaming your favorite TV show, you can do so.

 Like many Google products, settings up the router is a walk in the park and doesn’t take much time.
 And well, you get the advantage of Google Assistant voice commands in this one.
 Cool, right?